zibiax/rusty-nes/README.md

 TODO: PPU(grahics) etc.

-### It only works with the snake game in repository right now.
+### It only works with the snake game in repository as of now.